kwunlyou/kwunlyou.github.io/README.md

 # a new jekyll personal site

 # TODO
-<del>1. home page</del>
+1. post format and post.excerpt
-2. font
+2. navbar font size
-3. contact
-4. about
-5. cv
-6. blog and etc.
+3. post catergories and tag